bjorsq/bjorsq.github.com/_posts/2014-07-25-baked-lemon-cheesecake.md

 ------

 1. Pre-heat the oven to 160&deg;C / 325&deg;F / gas 4.
-2. Crush the digestive biscuits (put them in a plastic bag and whack it with a rolling pin)
+2. Crush the digestive biscuits and ginger nuts (put them in a plastic bag and whack it with a rolling pin)
 3. Melt the butter in a pan, and add the digestive biscuits
 4. Grease and line a 9-inch round cake tin with greaseproof paper
 5. Press the biscuit base evenly into the bottom of the tin